chevere/docs/components/Action.md

 ### Parameters

-The `getParameters` method is used to define the action parameters, which later will be checked against arguments in the [run](#run) method.
+The `getParameters` method is used to define the action parameters, which later will be used to provide matching [run](#run) method arguments.

 It must return an object implementing [ParametersInterface](../reference/Chevere/Interfaces/Parameter/ParametersInterface.md).